 Occupations and Workforce

-Unlike some towns, Big Sky isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Big Sky are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Big Sky is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Big Sky is a town of service providers, sales and office workers and managers.
 There are especially a lot of people living in Big Sky who work in management occupations (13.00%), sales jobs (12.45%) and food service (12.32%).

 Setting & Lifestyle